gianmarcotoso/AjaxFormHelper/README.md

 ## Requirements

-This plugin requires, of course, the jQuery library.
-Version 1.9 is a safe bet, I haven't tested it with 1.8.x but it *might* work.
+This plugin requires at least jQuery 1.9.
+I have not tested it with 2.0 and I've not been successful with 1.8.3 but I might get results with a little fiddling.
 It also requires the doctype of the document to be HTML5 compliant, since data attributes are used quite extensively.

 ## How to use it!